Roman-Zanotelli/LychrelSieve/README.md

 # WIP
-Currently functional but not complete, compose file has some basic usage configurations but I plan to add more debug/print options as ENV vars for mor descriptive details.<br><br>
+Currently functional but not complete, compose file has some basic usage configurations but I plan to add more debug/print options as ENV vars for mor descriptive details.<br>
-Planning to flush-out README more in the future
+Additional TODO Listed Below
 # Scope
 Create a multithreaded sieve for possible lychrel canadites using rust<br>
 Uses Google's Distroless Image<br>